Andrew-Chen-Wang/emotional-words-in-media/README.md

 ---
 ### Usage

+To only grab the data, use Dolt: `dolt clone andrew-chen-wang/words-in-political-media`

+Otherwise, to manually grab new data from YouTube directly with JSON, (I'm using Python 3.9) run
-Uses Python 3.9. `pip install -r requirements.txt`.
+`pip install -r requirements.txt && python main.py --save-as-json`.
-Run `python main.py --save-as-json`
+I highly recommend you use a VPN; otherwise, YouTube will throttle you when you actually want to watch YouTube videos.
+I highly recommend you support ProtonVPN, the creators of ProtonMail.

-If you'd like to integrate with Dolt instead, you need to set up a dolt database which is possible with
-`dolt clone andrew-chen-wang/words-in-political-media`.
-You can also simply create an empty dolt database by doing `dolt init`.
+If you'd like to integrate with Dolt instead, you can simply create an empty dolt database by doing `dolt init`.
+Note:
+I changed the main branch from `master` to `main` on Dolt.

 Finally, run `python main.py --save-in-dolt`.
 You can save it as JSON at the same time with `python main.py --save-in-dolt --save-as-json`.